What is Irlen® Syndrome?

 How Irlen Syndrome

-was Discovered
+was DISCOVERED

-Early 1980s The Question
+Early 1980s

 Helen Irlen, educational psychologist, received a US Federal grant to work with adults struggling to read.
 Instead of asking 1500 students "Can you see the page?", she asked "What does the page look like?"